NatLabRockies/SAM/doc/source/detailed-photovoltaic-model/pv_module.rst

 #.
 Enter the module's total cell area in square meters, equivalent to the product of the cell area and number of cells.

 #.
 Type values for the module's maximum power and open circuit voltages.
-SAM uses these values for array sizing on the :doc:`System Design <pv_system_design>` page.
+SAM uses these values for array sizing on the :doc:`pv_system_size` page.

 #.
 Choose a module structure from the three available options (displayed as front material / cell / back material).
 See :ref:`Sandia Temperature Correction <module-tempcorr-sandia>` for details.